-Since December 01, 2014, my Uncle and I have been living together at the suggestion from his Doctor, he not live alone.
+Since December 01, 2014, my Uncle and I have been living together at the suggestion from his Doctor, he no longer lives alone, so we moved him from his home in with me.
 During this time, not only have I had the chance, but the pleasure of ministering to my Uncle, now more than I was able before.
 Sharing God's word, my testimony, and experiences in my life, which led me to Christ.
 Again I say, I can’t begin to tell everyone how God is moving and blessing us in this situation.

-Here's an example: One day, one of our assistant Pastors from Mt Sinai church, Pastor Cartheren, a dear loving brother in Christ, was the responding Pastor of the month.
-When he received my call, he immediately responded humbly at my request.
+Here's an example of what one of the blessings look like: One day, one of our assistant Pastors from Mt Sinai church, Pastor Cartheren, a dear loving brother in Christ, was the responding Pastor of the month.
+When he received my call, he immediately responded humbly to my request.
 I ask him for prayer for my Uncle prior to him going into the hospital for surgery.
-Pastor Cartheren, at the last minute, graciously took the time to drive miles on an evening, after leaving his job on February 9th 2015, to come to our home, and bless my family, by sitting down sharing the word with my Uncle, praying and partaking in communion with both him and me.
+Not just for his recovery and healing, but his salvation.
+Pastor Cartheren, at the last minute, graciously took the time to drive miles on an evening, after leaving his job on February 9th, 2015, to come to our home, and bless my family, by sitting down sharing the word with my Uncle, praying and partaking in communion with both him and me.
 I am so filled with gratitude and thanksgiving to God for the love and support my family has received from Mt Sinai and it's members.

 he pleases to bless others.
-This year, my Uncle had surgery to prevent him from having to get his toe cut off, and again, God intervened and the foot is healing.
-The consistent follow ups with the doctors observing his toe, to be sure the foot has healed 85%,
+A year later, my Uncle had another surgery to prevent him from having to get his toe cut off, and again, God intervened and the foot is healing.
+The consistent follow-ups with the doctors observing him and the many more surgeries

 I love the Lord, trust, and know that He is working and moving things in the order He pleases.
-I do not worry, because I know things are always changing and are sometimes out of our control.
-So I surrender, by holding stedfast to the word of God, with confidence, patience’s, faith, and trust in the Lord, as I have been commanded to do.
-When we lift our burdens, and one another to God in prayer, we must believe and know, the promise has been fullfilled.
+I do not worry, because I know things are always changing and are most of the time when it comes to aging out of our control.
+So I surrender, by holding steadfast to the word of God, with confidence, patience’s, faith, and trust in the Lord.
+When we lift our burdens and one another to God in prayer, we must believe and know, the promise has been fulfilled.

 So please, be patient with me, considering my absence, commitments, my church, my ministry within the church, my family, and friends.
-Many things are currenlty taking place in order to create structure for the both of us, so that we both are reassured, comfortable and respectfully honored in this long-term commitment.
+Many things are currently taking place in order to create a structure for the both of us so that we both are reassured, comfortable and respectfully honored in this long-term commitment.

 I haven’t any doubts with regards to what God is doing in both mine and my Uncle’s life.
 I am grateful that the worthy call has been granted me.
 It has truly opened my eyes and is blessing me and my family in many ways.
-Love requires true commitment and sacifice-and God knows exacally what we all need.
+Love requires true commitment and sacrifice-and God knows exactly what we all need.

 Thank you all for your love and support, through your patience, prayers, visits, and invites to both me and my Uncle Bones.
-Your contirbution to our lives have truly made a profound difference.
-The juggle is hard, but God's mercy and grace is greater, and He gives me strength when needed.
+Your contribution to our lives has truly made a profound difference.
+The juggle is hard, but God's mercy and grace are greater, and He gives me strength when needed.
 Please keep us in your prayers still, because we need them, and I will do the same for you.

 Oh by the way!
 In case you didn't know it.
 I do take prayer requests.
 Send your prayer request in a small envelope to P.O.Box 1402, Culver City, CA 90232.
-I will put it on my prayer alter and leave it sealed, because God will already know what it says; but I will pray over it.
+I will put it on my prayer alter and leave it sealed because God will already know what it says, but I will pray for it.
 You will receive an email or text message that will only present you with a picture of angels wings so that you will know, your prayer has been lifted up.

 I love you.
 Many blessings